kingzamzon/docs/docs/sdk/serverless-signing/quick-start.md

 :::info
 **STATE OF THE NETWORK**

-The Lit Habanero Mainnet Beta is now live.
+The Lit Habanero Mainnet is now live.
 Check out the [docs on migration](../../network/migration-guide) to learn how you can start building on Habanero today.

 For references to the Lit Actions functions which can be accessed inside a Lit Action via the `Lit.Actions` object, check out the [Lit Actions](http://actions-docs.litprotocol.com/) API docs.